Negative Equity Meaning

 - Seek Professional Advice – Seeking expert advice can also get an individual or organization out of this situation.

 Negative Equity takes place when the total value of liabilities exceeds the total value of assets.
-It reflects potential indebtedness of and it occurs when the number of assets owned is insufficient for the purpose of securing a loan with respect to outstanding balance left on the loan.
+It reflects potential indebtedness.
+And it occurs when the number of assets owned, is insufficient, for securing a loan with respect to outstanding balance left on loan.
 Negative equity and insolvency are two different concepts since the latter states that the trouble has already arrived while the former states that trouble is about to arrive.